List of discontinued Bose headphones: QuietComfort Earbuds

+With the proprietary Bose Music app, the QC Earbuds can be customized with touch control to increase/decrease volume by swiping the right in-ear headphone and battery status by double tapping the left in-ear headphone, and default noise cancelling mode when only one headphone is plugged into the ear.
+The settings are stored in the firmware of the headphones, so the app can be uninstalled once they have been configured.
+In September 2022, Bose revealed its new QuietComfort Earbuds II.

 Over-ear headphones

 QuietComfort

 The "QuietComfort" (also now known as the QC1) over-ear headphones were the first consumer headphones released by Bose.
 They were sold from 2000 until 2004 and include a noise cancelling function.

 QuietComfort 2

 The "QuietComfort 2" (QC2) over-ear headphones were sold from 2003 until 2009 as the successor to the QC1.
 Compared with the QC1, the QC2 has an on-off switch, a detachable cord and the lack of a battery box (battery was moved to the right earcup).
 Claimed battery life was 30–40 hours with one AAA battery.

 A "QuietComfort 2 Second Edition" version was released in 2005.
 The earcup color was changed from champagne to silver, "acoustic equalization" was added, and the earcups incorporated magnetic pads.
 At the same time, a mobile phone adaptor was released as an optional accessory.